hindu-comm/mail_stream_advaita-l/2018/05/Sleep_tamas_and_brah/25__Praveen_R._Bhat.md

 with by the same Bhashyakara in Mandukya 1.6 and Chandogya 6th chapter.
 Bhashyakara may not answer all questions everywhere as they are answered elsewhere.
 Brihad is the last studied Upanishad in the sequence of ten.
-​Upanishads are one unit.
+Upanishads are one unit.
 Although one is sufficient, it doesn't mean that others are completely contradictory or even tangential.
 Else Bhashyakara need not quote other Upanishad mantras as hetus in any commentary.